Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I believe my credentials and work experience make me a strong candidate for this role.
-I would love the opportunity to discuss further with you about how I can contribute in your organisation.
+I believe my credentials and experiences make me a ideal candidate for this position.
+I would welcome the opportunity to discuss further with you about how I can add value on your staff.

 Sincerely,